 • What is making inaccurate assumptions costing me?

 Assumptions are costly when they’re inaccurate.
-How will you know when it’s time to make them, and when to avoid them?
+How will you know the difference between accurate ones and faulty ones?

 ____________